-Your license lets you install ON1 Effects 2022 on two computers.
-When you enter your ON1 account info, Effects 2022 communicates with the ON1 activation server and registers your software for that computer.
+Your license lets you install Effects on two computers.
+When you enter your ON1 account info, Effects communicates with the ON1 activation server and registers your software for that computer.

 If you wish to move your copy of Effects from one registered computer to a new one, and you are not going to be using the older machine, it is best to sign out of the old computer first.
 Open Effects and select Sign Out from the Help menu.
-This will deactivate Effects 2022 on the current machine, and you can install and sign in on another machine.
+This will deactivate Effects 2023 on the current machine, and you can install and sign in on another machine from the Application Manager.